We recently sold our tiny camper and bought a new (actually used) bigger camper. Now we will not trip over our sweet dog Daisy at night.

 Step 4: Cutting and Sticking

-I used a cutting board, a metal ruler, a construction square, and a utility knife to cut each piece.
-I used the cutting board as my hard surface to cut the tile with a utility knife.
-I used the square to ensure my cut would be perfectly square.
-I used the metal ruler as a guide for my utility knife when actually making the cut.
-I also used a pair of utility scissors to cut any odd angles such as the curves around the windows.
+cutting board to provide a hard surface for cutting, a metal ruler, a construction square, a utility knife to cut each piece, a square to ensure square cuts, a metal ruler as a guide for my utility knife when cutting, utility scissors to cut any odd angles such as the curves around the windows.

 I continued working horizontally down the wall to complete the first row.
 I used my utility scissors to cut around the outlets.
 When cutting around electrical outlets, I carefully pulled the outlet out of the hole (TURN THE POWER OFF WHEN WORKING AROUND OUTLETS) and installed the sticky tile behind the top and bottom outlet brackets.
 In other words, when the outlet is screwed back into the wall, the sticky tile will be under the brackets and held firmly in place.

 After I finished installing all the sticky tiles, we replaced the brown outlets and covers with white GSI RV outlets and covers.
 Always TURN THE POWER OFF and/or hire a certified electrician.
 I am fortunate that Neal knows how to rewire outlets.
 Safety should always be your priority.

 Slow and steady is my advice on this project!